 Call Your Member of Congress

-If you don’t have a computer to send an email to the Hill, you can still make a difference by calling Congressional leaders.
-We have tips and information for calling your members of Congress, including the phone number for the U.S. Capitol Switchboard to ask for your Senators’ or Representative’s office.
-So let your voice be heard and place those calls now!
-Check out our Frequently Asked Questions for more detailed information.
+If you don’t have a computer to send an email to the Hill, you can still make a difference by calling your House of Representative member during the week of July 10–14!
+So let your voice be heard and place those calls now.
+We have tips and information for calling, including the phone number for the U.S. Capitol Switchboard to ask for your Representative’s office.

 Here are some talking points you can use when you make your call.